ibowditch/userdocs/_build/html/_sources/background.md.txt

 * Summarising activity for reporting purposes, to identify trends in types of activity, and to inform district headquarters and other stakeholders.

+* Real time updates of who is at station can be provided to Officers, Members and HQ if attendance records are available on-line.

-Because of this, many brigades transcribe the information from the Attendance Book into a spreadsheet or database, so that it can be analysed and summarised.
+To realise the value of attendance data, many brigades transcribe the information from the Attendance Book into a spreadsheet or database, so that it can be analysed and summarised.
 This is a slow and tedious manual process, which requires a great deal of effort on the part of volunteer members.

 ## Switching to Electronic Sign-In